saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbusr2.jpg">

-You now have created a development user, HACKT28 with a password of Initial1 that doesn't expire or need to be changed when that user first logs on.
+You now have created a development user, HACKT28 with a password that doesn't expire or need to be changed when that user first logs on.
 We disabled the "password lifetime" as this is a demo user.
 Note the options that we granted the new user including the ability to create Remote Sources and administer adapters.
 The user can also do modeling tasks as well as create other content.
 We also created a development package for the new user and granted the necessary rights to the repository to the user.

 As previously mentioned, please go to help.sap.com and search on "SAP HANA Security" for more information on these topics.